Casper-Mason/testing/README.md

 Gems are useless to ants.

-There are places in the world where ant colonies will dig up rubies and deposit them on the surface.
+There are places in the world where ant colonies will dig up garnets and deposit them on the surface.

-To the ants, its just a big rock in the way of their mining.
+To the ants, it's just a big rock in the way of their mining.

 But with better communication, they will probably consider gems to have a high trade value.